SimonMaracine/Nine-Morris-3D/README.md

 ### Description

 It is a free casual board game with hopefully beautiful 3D graphics.
+You can play against the computer or another person.
 It has five game modes:

 - _standard (nine men's morris)_
 - _jump_